Books are a timeless source of knowledge. However, too few of us read enough, or have a reading habit altogether.

 This is not to say you should avoid being adventurous, on the contrary, you should be as adventurous as possible.
 However, pride comes before the fall and we should all practice humility or face the consequences.

-The Jungle is without a doubt, one of the most little known books worth reading.
+The Jungle is without a doubt, one of the little-known books worth reading.
 Written by Upton Sinclair in 1904, it details the harsh conditions and exploitation immigrants in Chicago suffered during the early 20th century.

 The book was hugely popular when it was released and its detail of the health violations and unsanitary conditions many workers suffered in the meat industry shocked most Americans.